 The Healthy Homes for Educational Success program was developed out of a campagin called Fight for Healthy Homes.
-Last year we met with leaders throughout the community to discuss ways we can work together to improve children's environmental health in the home.
+We met with leaders throughout the community to discuss ways we can work together to improve children's environmental health in the home.
 This program is a result of all those conversations combined to take the next steps in improving children's health and outcomes in life.
 You can read more about that campagin here.

 A special thanks to the Dyer-Ives Foundation for making this program possible.

 January 2016 Update

 The Healthy Homes Coalition of West Michigan and partners met on September 17 for the second Healthy Homes for Educational Success all partner meeting.
 Program partners are engaged in and supportive of the updated program design.